 There’s plenty of room for your gear between the massive ceiling pocket, two vestibules, eight interior mesh pockets, and four media pockets with earbud routing slots.
-For additional storage, consider purchasing the Square Gear Loft.Check Current Price
+For additional storage, consider purchasing the Square Gear Loft.Check Amazon Price

 - Trail Weight: 5 lbs 3 oz

 - Packed Weight: 5 lbs 10 oz

 - Packed Size: 7 in. x 21 in.

 - Floor Area: 57 sqft.

 - Footprint: No